MustafaNatur/Drone-site/README.md

 ## About

 This is a website about my engineering project that I did at the university in the 1st year.
 On the site you could find a beautiful animation when scrolling with the mouse wheel.
-When creating, I was inspired by the Apple website[https://www.apple.com/airpods-pro /]
+When creating, I was inspired by the [Apple](https://www.apple.com/airpods-pro )

 ## Animation on the website